xiaodongyang/xiaodongyang.github.io/index.md

 ## News

-> Our work of [dynamic facial analysis](https://devblogs.nvidia.com/parallelforall/ai-co-pilot-rnn-dynamic-facial-analysis/), part of NVIDIA AI Co-Pilot, is introduced by NVIDIA Blog.
+> Our dynamic facial analysis work, part of NVIDIA AI Co-Pilot, is introduced by [NVIDIA Blog](https://devblogs.nvidia.com/parallelforall/ai-co-pilot-rnn-dynamic-facial-analysis/).

 > One paper on face alignment and head pose estimation is accepted by CVPR 2017.